9 Things to Avoid When Managing Social Media for a Brand

 Example: Burger King’s “Women Belong in the Kitchen” Tweet (2021)

-On International Women’s Day, Burger King UK tweeted: “Women belong in the kitchen.”
+On International Women’s Day in 2021, Burger King UK tweeted: “Women belong in the kitchen.”

 While intended as part of a larger campaign promoting culinary scholarships for women, the misleading phrasing sparked outrage on Twitter, where it was easily taken and shared out of context.
 The backlash was so severe that Burger King deleted the tweet and issued an apology.